openstack-infra/system-config/doc/source/running-your-own.rst

 #.
 Setup an equivalent to
    modules/openstack_project/files/jenkins_job_builder/config for your project.
-   This is documented in :ref:`stackforge`.
+   This is documented in the `Project Creator's Guide <http://docs.openstack.org/infra/manual/creators.html>`_.
 You should copy hooks.yaml and defaults.yaml across as-is, and if you want the stock set of python jobs that OpenStack uses, the python-jobs.yaml and pypi-jobs.yaml files too.
    Macros.yaml will need to be copied and customised.
 See the